Social Media Is Working… But What Is It Built On

 There’s also a trust shift that happens off social media

 This one is subtle, but it matters.
-When someone is considering working with you—especially at a deeper level—they’re not just scrolling your posts.
-They’re looking for something that helps them feel who you are.
+When someone is considering working with you, they’re usually not just scrolling your posts.
+They’re looking for something that helps them understand who you are, what you offer, and whether they can trust you.

 A website creates space for that in a way social media can’t.
 Your message has room to land, your work can be understood, and your presence feels more established.